 2. Mental Status

 When you don’t get enough sleep, your mental status completely changes.
 The lack of sleep “slows down“ the learning process and affects short-term memory.
-This creates mood swings.
-People become nervous and anxious.
+This creates mood swings, nervousness, anxiety, and can cause severe psychological damage.

 Long-term effects are even more frightening.
 Sleep deprivation worsens the symptoms, or in some people triggers unpleasant feelings.
 The worst of these symptoms are depression, impulsive behavior, paranoid behavior, hallucinations, and even suicidal thoughts.